 MTI does not offer sex offense victims specific services, but will provide information about referral agencies upon request.
 MTI will provide assistance to sex offense victims by changing their academic schedules or offering a leave of absence.
 Please be advised that MTI does not conduct institutional proceedings.
 Disciplinary sanction will be taken against proven sex offenders.
 All sexual offenses are reported to the local authorities.
 If the accused is convicted, MTI will, based upon the crime, suspend the student, require counseling, and/or dismiss the student.
 The State Police maintain a website that allows you to search the sex offender database online.
-To learn the identity of registered sex offenders on or near school property, visit the Sex Offender database at www.isp.state.il.us/sor.
+To learn the identity of registered sex offenders on near school visit the Sex Offender database or property, at www.greenecountymo.org/sheriff/sex offender/index.php.